Register (music): Human voice

-A "register" of the human voice is a series of tones of like quality originating through operation of the larynx.
+A "register" of the human voice, such as whistle register, is a series of tones of like quality originating through operation of the larynx.
 The constituent tones result from similar patterns of vibration in the vocal folds, which can generate several different such patterns, each resulting in characteristic sounds within a particular range of pitches.
 The term has wide application and can refer to any of several aspects of the human voice, including the following: